 Computer Labs

 Campus computer labs are available for use by ACC students.
 Labs are available on a first-come, first-serve basis and are open for use to anyone with a valid ACC student ID.
-Wireless Internet access is available throughout most areas of the campus.

 For more information, locations and hours: